 6. Create marketing and advertising strategies

-We know you’re eager to launch your business, but don’t forget to check off one more important thing off your list: marketing and advertising.
-If you plan a strategy before you launch, you could have customers knocking on your door as soon as you open, rather than you chasing them.
+We know you’re eager to launch your business, but don’t forget to complete one more important item on your business startup checklist: marketing and advertising.
+If you create a strategic marketing plan before you launch, you could have customers knocking on your door as soon as you open rather than chasing them.

-Today, for both online and offline businesses, a good deal of marketing revolves around building an online presence.
-Whether it’s your own website, social media channels or Yelp reviews, this is how many potential customers will find and engage with your business.
-This is your chance to represent yourself to the world and start building your brand.
+Today, even businesses that mostly work “offline” need a good marketing presence online.
+Whether it’s through your own website, social media channels or Yelp reviews, the internet is how many potential customers will find and engage with your business.

 - Google My Business.
 Make sure your business can be found and is searchable.
 Here’s how.